Bayesian variable selection in sample selection models using spike-and-slab priors: Spike-and-slab prior formulation

 \subsection{Priors}

-The Class I spike-and-slab prior \citep{george1993variable} by the structure:
+The Class I spike-and-slab prior \citep{george1993variable} is defined by the structure:

-where $v_{j}^{O}$ and $v_{k}^{S}$ are positive random variables, allowing for scale mixtures of normal distributions as priors, such as Laplace and Student-$t$ distributions.
+where $v_{j}^{O}$ and $v_{k}^{S}$ are positive random variables, allowing for scale mixtures of normal distributions as priors, such as Laplace and Student-$t$ distributions which have both seen use for spike-and-slab priors in other contexts \citep{rovckova2018spike, scheipl2012spike}.
 Formally, we let where $\pi_{0,\beta}$ and $\pi_{1,\beta}$ are probability density functions with positive support.
 The distribution of $v_{k}^{S} \mid \gamma_{k}^{S}$ is defined analogously.
 Note that conditional on $\gamma_{j}^{O}$, only one of the components in \eqref{eq:mixvar} is active, so marginalizing \eqref{priors} over $\bm{v^{O}}$ and $\bm{v^{S}}$ results in the components being different scale mixtures of normals, depending on the choices of $\pi_{0,\beta}, \pi_{1,\beta}, \pi_{0,\alpha}$ and $\pi_{1,\alpha}$.
 Hence, this formulation allows for different distributions for the spike and slab components.
-For instance, one could use a normal distribution for the spike and a Laplace distribution for the slab.
+For instance, one may desire to use a heavier-tailed distribution for the slab component than the spike component, such as using a Laplace slab with a normal spike, or alternatively using a prior with more mass concentrated around zero for the spike.
+As shown in Section \ref{sec:gibbs}, the only additional complexity this adds to the sampling procedure is an extra step sampling $v_{j}^{O} \mid (\gamma_{j}^{O}, \beta_{j})$ and $v_{k}^{S} \mid (\gamma_{k}^{S}, \alpha_{k})$.
+If these conditional distributions are closed form (as they are for Laplace and t-distribution priors) or easy to sample from, scale mixture priors can be seamlessly integrated into the sampling algorithm with minimal adverse effect on computational time.

 The Class II spike-and-slab prior is defined by the structure:

 with $\bm{v^{O}}$ and $\bm{v^{S}}$ defined as before.
 In sample selection models, the variance of the observed outcomes is $\tilde{\sigma}^{2}$, as shown in equation \eqref{likelihoods}.
 Choosing the marginal variance $\sigma^{2} = \tilde{\sigma}^{2} + \tilde{\rho}^{2}$ would not lead to a natural expression for the posterior of $\tilde{\sigma}^{2}$, whereas $\tilde{\sigma}^{2} = \sigma^{2}(1 - \rho^{2})$ does.